Nantes: Heraldry

 Local authorities began using official symbols in the 14th century, when the provost commissioned a seal on which the Duke of Brittany stood on a boat and protected Nantes with his sword.
 The present coat of arms was first used in 1514; its ermines symbolise Brittany, and its green waves suggest the Loire.

-Nantes' coat of arms had ducal emblems before the French Revolution: the belt cord of the Order of the Cord (founded by Anne of Brittany) and the city's coronet.
+Nantes's coat of arms had ducal emblems before the French Revolution: the belt cord of the Order of the Cord (founded by Anne of Brittany) and the city's coronet.
 The coronet was replaced by a mural crown during the 18th century, and during the revolution a new emblem with a statue of Liberty replaced the coat of arms.
 During Napoleon's rule the coat of arms returned, with bees (a symbol of his empire) added to the chief.
 The original coat of arms was readopted in 1816, and the Liberation Cross and the 1939–45 War Cross were added in 1948.

-Before the revolution, Nantes' motto was "Oculi omnium in te sperant, Domine" ("The eyes of all wait upon thee, O Lord", a line from a grace).
+Before the revolution, Nantes's motto was "Oculi omnium in te sperant, Domine" ("The eyes of all wait upon thee, O Lord", a line from a grace).
 It disappeared during the revolution, and the city adopted its current motto—"Favet Neptunus eunti" ("Neptune favours the traveller")—in 1816.
-Nantes' flag is derived from the naval jack flown by Breton vessels before the French Revolution.
+Nantes's flag is derived from the naval jack flown by Breton vessels before the French Revolution.
 The flag has a white cross on a black one; its quarters have Breton ermines except for the upper left, which has the city's coat of arms.
 The black and white crosses are historic symbols of Brittany and France, respectively.